quickstrom/quickstrom/docs/source/tutorials/cloud/first.rst

 .. code-block:: haskell

-   paused
-     && next playing
+   paused && next playing
-     && timeDisplayText == next timeDisplayText

 OK, so what's going on here?
 We specify that the current state is ``paused``, and that the next state is ``playing``.
-Further, we say that the current time displayed should be the same as the next.
-That is, the time can't change during a ``play`` transition.
+That's how we encode state transitions.

 The ``pause`` transition is similar.
 Replace ``?pause`` with the following expression:

 .. code-block:: haskell

-   playing
-     && next paused
+   playing && next paused
-     && timeDisplayText == next timeDisplayText

 Finally, we have the ``tick``.
 When we're in the ``playing`` state, the time display changes its text on a ``tick``.
+The displayed time should be monotonically increasing, so we compare alphabetically the current and the next time.

 Replace the hole ``?tick`` with the following expression:

 .. code-block:: haskell

    playing
      && next playing
-     && timeDisplayText /= next timeDisplayText
+     && timeDisplayText < next timeDisplayText

+If the time display would go past "99:59", we'd get into trouble with this specification.
+But because we won't run tests for that long, we can get away with the string comparison.

 That's it!
 We've filled all the holes.
 Your proposition should now look something like this: